Jobsite Sanitation

 Urinal Substitution

-One urinal counts up to one-third as one fixture in the total count.
+One urinal counts as one fixture and cannot exceed one-third of the total required count.

 Large-Crew Step

-Crews of 200 or more run one fixture per forty workers per shift.
+Crews of 200 or more workers require one fixture per forty workers per shift.

 Sanitation technician in high-visibility vest servicing a royal blue portable toilet with a vacuum pump truck at an active construction site